 Yet secretly, much like badminton and ping-pong in the summer Olympics, curling intrigued me.

-When I decided to go to Alberta and try new things this winter, curling was of course on my list.
-However, when I mentioned that I wanted to try it to the tourism folks, they seemed a bit befuddled about it – it was not a normal request.
-Canadians just take curling for granted, but I have to believe that there are many more people like me out there that watch the sport and are intrigued.
-So I must preface this with, learning to curl is not a typical tourist offering, but it’s certainly possible to find locals in Canmore who will be more than happy to teach you how to.
+When I decided to go to Alberta and try new things this winter, curling was, of course, on my list.
+However, when I mentioned that I wanted to try it with the tourism folks, they seemed a bit befuddled about it – it was not a normal request.
+Canadians just take curling for granted, but I have to believe that there are many more people like me out there who watch the sport and are intrigued.
+So I must preface this with the fact that learning to curl is not a typical tourist offering, but it’s certainly possible to find locals in Canmore who will be more than happy to teach you how to.

 Meet Hugh – our Canadian curling coach for the day.

-We met at the Canmore Curling Club, which also masquerades as the Canmore golf club in warmer months.
-The venue was built for the 1988 Olympics as a athletes village.
+We met at the Canmore Curling Club, which also masquerades as the Canmore Golf Club in warmer months.
+The venue was built for the 1988 Olympics as an athlete’s village.
 Hugh was a retired schoolteacher and avid curler.
-This basically meant that he was perfect – he had the patience to teach a group of newbie Americans and he had the skills.
-The first thing we learned is that curling is really serious business and it has a whole new set of vocabulary to learn.
+This basically meant that he was perfect – he had the patience to teach a group of newbie Americans, and he had the skills.
+The first thing we learned is that curling is a really serious business, and it has a whole new set of vocabulary to learn.

 A man walked through the viewing area, a space that looked like a little lounge bar and had a big glass wall window that looked out on the curling sheets (or lanes to the curling layman).
-“That’s the Iceman, “ Hugh said as he nodded towards the serious looking man.
-As much as I was hoping it might be Val Kilmer ready to play a little sand volleyball, I learned that the ‘Iceman’ was really just the ice man – the guy who maintains the ice at the club.
-There’s more to maintaining good ice that you’d ever imagine and no there isn’t a Zamboni that comes out between games and drives around.
+“That’s the Iceman, “ Hugh said as he nodded toward the serious-looking man.
+As much as I was hoping it might be Val Kilmer ready to play a little sand volleyball, I learned that the ‘Iceman’ was really just the iceman – the guy who maintains the ice at the club.
+There’s more to maintaining good ice than you’d ever imagine, and no, there isn’t a Zamboni that comes out between games and drives around.
 In fact, the curling ice needs to be properly pebbled.
 It’s not actually smooth, instead it has little pebbles of ice that are flattened out and create air under the stone – making it curl.
-Think of it like an orange peel, and the stone moves on top of the pebbled ice which has to be at the perfect temperature – normally 23 °F.
+Think of it like an orange peel, and the stone moves on top of the pebbled ice, which has to be at the perfect temperature – normally 23 °F.

 Curling Basics and Terminology

 Our first lesson was how to clean our shoes.
-As I said, the ice is important and you can’t be dragging any old crud out there on the ice ruining what the ice man has so carefully created.
-So there is an elaborate process of sole cleaning before you even set foot on the curling sheets.
+As I said, the ice is important, and you can’t be dragging any old crud out there on the ice, ruining what the iceman has so carefully created.
+So, there is an elaborate process of cleaning the sole before you even set foot on the curling sheets.
 We simply wore our tennis shoes, but real curlers, like Hugh, wear curling shoes.
-As much as I think curling shoes should look like little elf shoes with a curl and bell at the end, curling shoes are just regular sneakers with special soles; one super slick sole for sliding on the ice and one regular sole.
+As much as I think curling shoes should look like little elf shoes with a curl and bell at the end, curling shoes are just regular sneakers with special soles: one super slick sole for sliding on the ice and one regular sole.

 Hugh also tried to explain all of the strategy and scoring rules, however I knew I could only consume so much new stuff at once – so I decided to forget about the complicated world of scoring and focus on learning to curl instead!